-The Academy has continued to work on the priorities set out in Autumn 2019, as approved by the Governing Body alongside the significant management of the impact of the Corona Virus pandemic.
+The Academy has continued to work on the priorities set out in Autumn 2020, as approved by the Governing Body alongside the significant management of the impact of the COVID-19 pandemic and the successful opening of a new purpose built school.

-The Academy is in its sixth period of operation since conversion on 3rd of February 2014.
+The Academy is in its seventh period of operation since conversion on 3rd of February 2014.

-The total number of pupils in the period ended 31 August 2020 was 80, but this has increased to 82 at the October 2020 census date, due to the continued demand for places at the Academy.
+The total number of pupils in the period ended 31 August 2021 was 87, with the planned numbers being 86 for April 2021.